epfl-scitas/xdp/README.md

 ## general overview

-The goal of xdp is to install a software stack (defined in the stack file) on a given platform (defined in the platform file).
-This is acheived by designing a stack file general enough to support different architectures between hardware platforms.
+The goal of xdp is to install a software stack (defined by the stack file) on a given platform (defined by the platform file).
+The design enables xdp to install the same software stack over different hardware architectures.

 This generality is acheived through the use of `filters` and `tokens` which are two concepts used by xdp to read data from the platform file and write the manifest